ericmjl/Network-Analysis-Made-Simple/README.md

 # Resources

 1. Jon Charest's use of Circos plots to visualize networks of Metal music genres. [blog post][5] | [notebook][6]
+1. Gain further practice by taking this course online at [DataCamp](http://www.datacamp.com/)!

 # People